 Leaving your house before the divorce is finalized means financial repercussions occur.
 You might rent an apartment or find a hotel for the time being, but now you’re legally responsible to pay half the expenses of the house if your spouse asks the court to make it happen.
 Now you’re paying for two places to live, two sets of expenses, and you’re not living in the home you love.
 If your spouse asks a judge to make you liable for child support since you’re not living with the family, that’s another problem.
 In some states, your spouse has every right to ask a judge for spousal support if you leave the house before the divorce is finalized.

 Take nothing when you leave your home, and stay put.
-Your best bet financially and legally is to stay in the marital home while your divorce is ongoing.
+Your bet financially and legally is to stay in the marital home while your divorce is ongoing.
 It’s the only way to ensure you don’t lose your home to a technicality or loophole in the law.
 Try to keep the animosity between you and your spouse to a minimum if you have kids.
 The last thing you want to do is cause friction with them, with their other parent, and in their home.
-Do your best to live together amicably for the time being.
-It’s your best legal option.
+Do your to live together amicably for the time being.
+It’s your legal option.